sqlchat/sqlchat/README.md

 - All database conenction configs are stored locally in your browser.
 You can also visit settings to clear the data.

 - Only the database schema will be sent to the OpenAI API.
-No table data will be sent to OpenAI API.
+No table data will be sent to there.

 ## Local Development